XML Open Gateway (XOG) Development

 - XOG client.
 Download the XOG client to your computer and use it to run the XOG.

 - Simple Object Access Protocol (SOAP).
-Access and run the XOG directly using SOAP without using the XOG client.Clarity PPMweb services use XML messages that comply with the SOAP standard.
+Access and run the XOG directly using SOAP without using the XOG client.CA PPMweb services use XML messages that comply with the SOAP standard.

 This content is only available in English.